 We’re safely on the ground and having a light dinner in Seabrook, New Hampshire.
 No pictures since the mobile network is unreliable where we are.

 Our flight to Charlotte arrived early, meaning we didn’t have to rush between gates on different concourses.
 We also had some time to check out the dining options, and for the first time in the United States, I saw a Brioche Dorée.
-The Brioche Dorée in Montpellier used to be my go-to for breakfast on … Continue reading Flight to Manchester is boarding and a surprising sight in Charlotte
+The Brioche Dorée in Montpellier used to be my go-to for breakfast on … Continue reading Seeing a Brioche Dorée in Charlotte while awaiting flight to Manchester

 It’s a little after 6 am, and we’ve already taken our seats aboard our flight from Phoenix to Charlotte.
 It’s been an uneventful morning so far.
 The security checkpoint was a breeze for once.
 It left us plenty of time for a coffee and a dry, overpriced blueberry muffin before boarding.